 How the Rule of Law Matters

 No matter who we are or where we live, the rule of law affects us all.
+It is the foundation for communities of justice, opportunity, and peace—underpinning development, accountable government, and respect for fundamental rights.
 Research shows that rule of law correlates to higher economic growth, greater peace, less inequality, improved health outcomes, and more education.

 Additional Rule of Law Information and Resources